 The double bounce rule is fairly rare, but both pickleball and paddle tennis have it.
 The rule prohibits players from volleying the ball until the fourth strike in a point (including the serve).
 This helps prolong rallies to make the game more entertaining.
 Without the rule, players would rush forward to play aggressively.

-However, we should note that paddle tennis only uses this rule when playing singles.
-That’s because it’s even faster than pickleball so that rallies would be over quicker.
+However, I should note that paddle tennis only uses this rule when playing singles.
 So if you’re playing doubles paddle tennis, feel free to rush the net after serving, as the double bounce rule is not in effect.

-Paddle tennis is easy to score for most people as it uses the same scoring system.
+Paddle tennis is easy to score for most people as it uses the same scoring system as tennis.
 Each game is first to four points with a two-point clearance, and games are best of five sets.

 As for pickleball, the scoring system is a little more complex.
 You play games first to 11, like for table tennis, but you can only score if you are on the serving team.
 Matches are first to 2 games; if both teams are drawing 1-1, the final game is first to 5 points with two points of clearance.

 There is also a difference between pickleball and paddle tennis in how the umpire calls the score (for doubles).
 This is due to the pickleball service sequence, which we will touch on later.
-Players and fans need to know whether it is player 1 or 2 in a team serving.
-Therefore when the score is called, it includes the points followed by the serving number, e.g., 5-3-2.
+Players and fans need to know whether players 1 or 2 are serving on a team.
+Therefore, when the umpire calls the score, it includes the points followed by the serving number, e.g., 5-3-2.

-Like paddle tennis follows tennis scoring.
-It also follows the tennis serving sequence too.
-So if you’re familiar with tennis, becoming accustomed to paddle tennis is easy peasy.
+Like paddle tennis follows tennis scoring, it also follows the tennis serving sequence.
+So, if you’re familiar with tennis, becoming accustomed to paddle tennis is as easy as pie.
 Each player gets a service game, after which it switches to the opponent.